 The U of S forum focused on how universities could respond to the urgent calls to action directed at post-secondary institutions, following up on Universities Canada's 13 principles on Indigenous education.
 As a part of this forum, the U of S, along with all other post-secondary educational institutions in Saskatchewan, declared its commitment to closing the education gap between Aboriginal and non-Aboriginal peoples.

 The forum was a well-attended event with representation from across the country as post-secondary and Aboriginal leaders sought to develop strategies to fulfil the calls to action of the TRC.
-The University of Alberta is planning on holding a similar forum in early fall of 2016 to build on this important work.
+The University of Alberta will be holding a similar forum on Sept.
+28 and 29 of 2016 to build on this important work.